xeyalDasdemirov/csv-files-aggrregation/README.md

-# Aggreagting multiple CSV files and Loading to Redshift using AWS EMR and Glue
+# Aggreagting multiple CSV files and Loading to Redshift table using AWS EMR and Glue